avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 From the summary above you see that the cloud native world brings many-many advantages to make a leap in product development, however, we have to be conscious to make these steps with security in mind.

 At Avatao, we believe that security education plays a key role to call the attention of developers to avoid such vulnerabilities.
 Eliminating these issues at the early phase of development saves huge costs and efforts.
-If you're ready after this post to taste the security issues mentioned above, we suggest to [try one of challenges on Docker security](https://platform.avatao.com/paths/e65ee304-7299-40d0-bdd1-93f35c381560/challenges/ab760b71-2ceb-4eb5-9943-93c08926eed6).
+If you're ready after this post to taste the security issues mentioned above, we suggest to [try one of our challenges on Docker security](https://platform.avatao.com/paths/e65ee304-7299-40d0-bdd1-93f35c381560/challenges/ab760b71-2ceb-4eb5-9943-93c08926eed6).